gsantopaolo/HoloBasket/README.md

 Add the HoloLensCamera.prefab (found under HoloToolkit/Input/Prefabs).

-To do so, in the lower part of the Project toolbar, select AssetsHoloToolkitInputPrefabs, on the right hand side select HoloLensCamera and drag and drop it to the right in an empty area of the Hierarchy panel
+To do so, in the lower part of the Project toolbar, select Assets-->HoloToolkit-->Input-->Prefabs, on the right hand side select HoloLensCamera and drag and drop it to the right in an empty area of the Hierarchy panel

-Add the DefaultCursor, in the lower part of the Project toolbar, select AssetsHoloToolkitInputPrefabsCursor, on the right hand side select DefaultCursor and drag and drop it to the right in an empty area of the Hierarchy panel.
+Add the DefaultCursor, in the lower part of the Project toolbar, select Assets-->HoloToolkit-->Input-->Prefabs-->Cursor, on the right hand side select DefaultCursor and drag and drop it to the right in an empty area of the Hierarchy panel.

-## Positioning the Holograms
+# <a name="PositioningtheHolograms"></a>Positioning the Holograms

 Going back to the path where you donloaded this repo you will find a folder named &quot;0BaseAssets&quot;, inside this folder you will find the 3D objects, you will need to copy the file Hoop.3ds and paste it in the folder: C:\HoloBasket\Assets